alan-turing-institute/Palaeoanalytics/README.md

 ## Installation
 The `PyLithics` package requires Python 3.7 or greater.
-To install, start by creating a fresh conda environment.
+To install, start by creating a fresh virtual environment.
 ```
 python3 -m venv palaeo
 source palaeo/bin/activate